The Club

 We are run entirely by volunteers and this is integral to our philosophy.
 We are committed to long term player development, which runs in parallel to supporting parents in becoming FA qualified coaches.
 We believe this combination provides the best way to generate a fun, positive environment for nurturing talent whilst facilitating strong links with our community.

 Our football journey starts with mini football with the under 5s and 6s development squads enjoying fun games and ball mastery skill sessions during school term-time (September to July).
 This prepares the children for the transition to mini soccer matches played in the U7 – U11 age groups.
 In the foundation phase, aged U7-U8 our squads are mixed ability, and there is a gentle transition to streamed teams at U9-U11 so that players can have extra time to develop ground-work skills where needed, or receive extra stretch if their ability requires it.
-At the foundation phase football skills are allowed to develop and flourish within the full range of positions and without the pressure of published results or league tables.
-The teams are competitive and we celebrate our victories but winning isn’t everything as we want our players to be confident in experimenting and taking risks as they develop their skills.

 From U12 – U18 is the youth phase where players begin to establish their preferred positions whilst still being given opportunities to experiment in others.
 The club maintains a policy of equal game time for all (measured across the season as a portion of games attended) and different players start as substitutes each week.
-Results from U13s teams upwards are published in league tables.
+Results from secondary aged teams upwards are published in league tables.
 Most seasons there is a league-winning team to congratulate, but winning isn’t everything – there are many other reasons why children play, with fun, enjoyment team skills and friendships being as important to our squad members and to the coaching approach too.

 We are affiliated to the Warrington Junior Football League (WJFL) and Warrington Saturday Football League (WSFL) and play our matches at a number of venues around the village.
-A small number of our teams play outside of WJFL in Bolton and Bury District Football League (BBDFL) and Timperley Junior Football League where this is a better fit to their needs.
+A small number of our teams play outside of WJFL in Bolton and Bury District Football League (BBDFL) and Timperley Junior Football League when this is a better fit to their needs.

 The club has a fantastic 4G home training ground at Lymm High School on Tuesday and Wednesday nights 6-9pm which provides a great focal point for our activities and it is a delight and a privilege to see the children training together.
 We thank the Football Association and the Football Foundation, Lymm High School and local club Lymm Rovers who worked together (with ourselves) to make the local 4G pitch possible.